NetApp/FSx-ONTAP-samples-scripts/Management-Utilities/auto_set_fsxn_auto_grow/README.md

     - usernameKey - The name of the key in the secret that contains the username.
     - passwordKey - The name of the key in the secret that contains the password.

-    **NOTE:** Instead of defining the secretsTable in the script, you can define dynamoDbSecretsTableName and dynamoDbRegion and the script will read in the secretsTable information from the specified DynamoDB table.
+    :bulb: **NOTE:** Instead of defining the secretsTable in the code, you can define dynamoDbSecretsTableName and dynamoDbRegion and the program will read in the secretsTable information from the specified DynamoDB table.
 The table should have the same fields as the `secretsTable` defined above.